 - The required CAN-SPAM information, such as your business address and the option to unsubscribe

 Additionally, you can include links for customers to download a mobile application, share their recent orders with friends, or continue shopping on your website.
-Notice how this example from Burst includes an on-brand footer with these features plus a section of valuable social proof.
+Notice how this order confirmation email example from Burst includes an on-brand footer with these features plus a section of valuable social proof.

 Let’s look at five fundamental best practices for sending effective order confirmation emails.